ndgayan/PanAnalyzer/README.md

 # Path to Conda installation
 CONDA_PATH = os.path.expanduser("~/miniconda3/bin/conda")

-# Your Conda environment name
+# Your Conda environment name.
+(If you use different name during creation of the environment.)
 CONDA_ENV = "GEM"

-# Sample selection used in the study (see the sample in the project and use as a template)
+# Sample selection used in the study (see the sample in the project and use as a template).
 SAMPLES_PREFIX = "Study-All.csv"  # Name of the study file

 # GenBank reference file extensions